Why Is My Car Leaking Water?

 Visit Sam Leman Automotive Group in Bloomington, Morton, Peoria for Service

 Now that you have some answers to “Why is my car leaking water?”, you should have a better idea about whether the leak is a serious problem or just a common occurrence like condensation.
 If you suspect that your car is leaking something other than water, make sure to bring it into the Sam Leman service center near you.
-While you’re here getting your leak fixed, we can also teach you how to identify cooling system failures, what you do when your car overheats, whether to use premium or regular gas, and show you why tire pressure is so important.
+While you’re getting your leak fixed, we can also teach you how to identify cooling system failures, what you do when your car overheats, whether to use premium or regular gas, and show you why tire pressure is so important.
 No matter how big your problem is, you can contact Sam Leman Automotive Group to get back on the road in no time.

 More From Our Service Department

-If you’ve been wondering why your car is leaking water, you shouldn’t panic right away.
+If you’ve been asking yourself, “Why is my car is leaking water?”, you don’t have to expect the worst.
 There are common causes for cars to leave trails of water underneath them after they’ve parked, and most of the time it’s nothing to worry about.
-In most vehicles, the air conditioning system generates significant amounts of condensation during its normal operations, and this condensation generally drains out near the…
+In most vehicles, the air conditioning system generates significant amounts…

 If you get a notification from the tire pressure indicator in your vehicle, take these warnings very seriously.
 Here are a few things that could be happening if you are driving with tires that do not have the recommended tire pressure.
 If the tire pressure is too high, the tires are not riding on their…